As Fall competition season is in full swing, there are many parents wondering how they can help their child excel during meets.

 The Rewards Jar – A Positive Motivational Tool

-Step 4: Offer a Larger Reward.
-When the gymnast fills the jar (make sure you choose a jar appropriate in size), reward them with an item such as a leotard or girls night out!
+Step 4: Surprise them with a Larger Reward.
+When your child fills the jar, you can reward them with an item such as a leotard or girls night out!